Juanfer55/Avanzatech-blog-JuanSierra/backend/README.md

     "results": [
         {
             "id": 2,
-            "user": "user_1@gmail.com",
+            "user": {
+                "id": 1,
+                "username": "test@gmail.com",
+                "team": {
+                    "id": 1,
+                    "name": "test@gmail.com"
+                }
+            },
-            "post": "Post",
+            "post": 1,
             "content": "Test content 2",
             "created_at": "2023-12-19T22:35:50.599652Z"
         },
-        {
-            "id": 1,
-            "user": "user_2@gmail.com",
-            "post": "Post",
-            "content": "Test content 1",
-            "created_at": "2023-12-19T22:35:47.644476Z"
-        }
     ]
 }
 ```
-The message contains the id of the comment, the username of the user who comment and the title of the post that was commented.
+The message contains the id of the comment, the information of the user who comment, the id of the post that was commented and the timestamp.

-Pagination is implemented to limit the number of likes per page to 10.
+Pagination is implemented to limit the number of comments per page to 5.
 Pagination include the following information: current page, total pages, total count, next page URL, previous page URL.